jimit2000/secret-santa/README.md

 ## Overview

-The Digital XC project processes employee data from CSV files to associate employees with their children and generates a new CSV file with the processed information.
+The Digital XC project processes employee data from CSV files to associate employees with their secret child and generates a new CSV file with the processed information.

 ## Project Structure